-We also spoke to various subject matter technical experts on our client’s team to better grasp their solution and the industry as a whole.
+We also spoke to subject matter technical experts on our client’s team to better grasp how their solution solved their buyers challenges.

-Armed with expert knowledge and in-depth research, we created the following:
+Armed with expert knowledge and in-depth research, we :

 Working hand in glove with our client's internal marketing team, we helped them multiply their marketing efforts before, during, and after a record funding round that saw the company double in size.

 Want to hear more about how we help cybersecurity companies build out content marketing campaigns?